J.D. Davis Player Props: Giants vs. Padres

 J.D.
 Davis At The Plate

-- Davis has driven in a run in 20 games this year (30.8%), including nine games with more than one RBI (13.8%).
-He has also driven home three or more of his team's runs in seven contests.
+- In 30.3% of his games this season, Davis has tallied at least one RBI.
+In nine of those games (13.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in seven contests.

+- In 25 of 66 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.